aiven/aiven-docs/docs/products/flink/howto/manage-credentials-jars.md

 necessary for connecting to the Aiven for Apache Kafka service.
 - The Java code shows a dynamic approach to constructing the path to the credentials file, using the `myKafkaSource` argument provided during application execution.
-This approach allows flexibility and avoids hardcoding the file name.
+This approach allows flexibility and avoids using fixed the file name.
 - The application reads and parses the JSON file to extract configuration details such as `bootstrap_servers` (the Kafka server address) and `security_protocol` (the communication protocol for security).